A Message from The Principal

 Kia Ora and welcome to Waiouru Primary School.
 This is a very exciting time as your four year old is turning five and is off to school.
 We hope to make this transition from home or pre-school a happy time that can be shared with the whole family.

-We invite you to visit our school, to meet Kerry and I in the Office.
-We will show you around the school, introduce you to our teachers and give you an enrolment pack if you have not already downloaded one.
+We invite you to visit our school, to meet Kerry and I in the office.
+I will show you around the school, introduce you to our teachers and give you an enrolment pack if you have not already downloaded one.
 This is also a very good time to sign up for our school emails, and ‘Like’ our Facebook Page.

 From here our Reception class teachers, Carie King and Jackie Kaio, will contact you about arranging classroom visits for your child.
 This will help them become familiar with the classroom, build confidence with routines, and meet other children in their class.

 Waiouru Primary School is a small, family orientated school with children from New Entrants to Year Eight.
 Every child at Waiouru Primary School is special to us and we work hard to meet their individual learning needs.